nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current implementation):** Create a list (`FilteredList`) of Transactions, controlled by `ModelManager`.
-  Everytime a user create a transaction, a new instance of transaction will be added to the list and a client specified by its unique identifier (`Email`) will be referenced by this transaction.
+  Everytime a user create a transaction, a new instance of transaction will be added to the list and a client specified by its unique identifier (`personId`) will be referenced by this transaction.
 To list all the transactions of a particular client, the `FilteredList` should be updated to only contain `Transaction` with a reference to the client's id.
     * Pros: Consistent design with the `Person` class.